portfedh/portafolio_grafana_2024/README.md

 Once you have added your user files.
 Execute the code and it should run all your files and set up Grafana.

-## Customizing your grafana dashboard
+## Customizing your Grafana dashboard

 Grafana is an open source data visualizer that will connect to MySQL and read the data.